-Maria Alevras-Chen is a corporate finance counsel in the Banking & Finance, Project Finance, and Latin America & Caribbean groups.
+Maria Alevras-Chen is a corporate finance counsel in the Banking & Finance, Global Projects, and Latin America & Caribbean groups.
 She focuses on complex international and domestic financings, including bond and equity issuances, leveraged finance, project finance and structured finance.
 Maria also has experience with real estate fund formation and restructurings.

 Maria represents lenders (whether they be financial institutions, private equity funds, multilateral agencies or export credit agencies) in various deal roles, such as arranger, administrative agent, underwriter and/or placement agent as well as borrowers.